docker/getting-started/docs/tutorial/multi-container-apps/index.md

 With all of that explained, let's start our dev-ready container!

-1. We'll specify each of the environment variables above, as well as connect the container to our app network (replace the ` \ ` characters with `` ` `` in Windows PowerShell).
+1. We'll specify each of the environment variables above, as well as connect the container to our app network.

     ```bash hl_lines="3 4 5 6 7"
     docker run -dp 3000:3000 \